 Things To Do

 Canoes, Kayaks and Paddleboards are available to rent at the Lake Springfield Boathouse April 15 - October 15.
 Rented boats must be returned each day one hour prior to boathouse closing, no rentals after 4 p.m.
 The facility offers 17-foot canoes, single and tandem kayaks and paddleboards.
-Fees are $10/hour or $30/four hours and include life jackets and paddles.
+Fees are $10/hour or $30/four hours for single kayaks and $12/hour or $36/four hours for tandem kayaks and canoes and include life jackets and paddles.